verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## Previous Release Information
 ### v1.6.9
 **Fixes**:
-- Fixed issue where Keycloak pod is repeatedly deleted.
+- Fixed an issue in which the Keycloak pod was repeatedly deleted.

 ### v1.6.8
 **Enhancements**: